heickrd/heickrd.github.io/index.md

     - For tutorial on how to create models and add miages into gazebo click [here](GazeboTextureTut.md)
 - For video demonstration of current product click [here](https://youtu.be/Ra69NtWebXg )

 **Current TODO** Finish advanced map wandering.
 Create action_client tutorial.
+Attempt to fix RGB issue in video stream.
 Begin adding final polish to project.